-During the year 1937-38 there were 11 births, all of which occurred at Lake Tyers.
-The births recorded were half-castes.
-There were 6 deaths, 5 of which occurred at Lake Tyers, and 1 at Framlingham.
-These were of 2 full-bloods and 4 half-castes.
-Five marriages between half-castes were celebrated at Lake Tyers.
+During the year 1938-39 there were 16 births, which occurred at Lake Tyers.
+The births recorded were of half-castes.
+There were 12 deaths of half-castes, 11 of which occurred at Lake Tyers, and 1 at Framlingham.
+Two marriages between half-castes were celebrated at Lake Tyers.

-The amount expended on the care and maintenance of the Aborigines during the year was £6,147.
-There is also kept at the Treasury a Trust Fund, known as the Aborigines Board Produce Fund, into which receipts from the sale of timber and produce, leasing of reserves, &c., are paid.
-The amount at the credit of this Fund on the 30th June, 1938, was £3,740.
+The amount expended on the care and maintenance of the Aborigines during the year was £5,748.
+At the Treasury is kept a Trust Fund, known as the Aborigines Board Produce Fund, into which receipts from the sale of timber and produce, leasing of reserves, &c., are paid.
+The amount at the credit of this Fund on the 30th June, 1939, was £4,154.

-Arrivals in and departures departed.
-Other non-European arrivals numbered 158 and of Chinese and departures 183, as compared with 47 arrivals and 119 non-Europeans departures in 1937.
+Arrivals in and departures from Victoria departed.
+Other non-European arrivals numbered 69 and of Chinese departures 75, as compared with 158 arrivals and 183 non-Europeans departures in 1938.
 A statement of the provisions of the Immigration Restriction Act appears on page 73 of the Year Book for 1928-29.